maspinguin/Crab-Larvae-Image-Classification/README.md

 # Crab-Larvae-Image-Classification
-Processing image to classify crab larval stages using tensor flow and python in raspberry
+Processing image to classify crab larval stages using tensor flow and open cv writen in python with raspberry devices